Advanced Robotics (ARUW)

 UW FSAE - UW Formula Motorsports

-Formula Motorsports designs, builds, tests and competes with one small formula-style race cars, one combustion and one electric.
+Formula Motorsports designs, builds, tests and competes with one electric formula-style race car.
 Everything that the club produces is done entirely in-house.
 We produce our own designs, perform our own machining, and manufacture our own carbon fiber parts.

-We compete in the Society of Automotive Engineers' annual competition known as Formula SAE, and in 2016, we took second place at the Lincoln competition.
-We provide countless learning opportunities in design, manufacturing, testing, research, fundraising, and management, and members can register for class credit.
+We compete in the Society of Automotive Engineers' annual competition known as Formula SAE, and in 2023, we took third place at the FSAE EV Michigan Competition, beating out over 60 other teams.
+We provide countless learning opportunities in design, manufacturing, testing, research, fundraising, and management, and members can register for engineering elective credit.

 Join: Fall, Spring